erinosb/bash_notes/01_intro_bash_variables.md

 ### Special Variables

 Some variables are already made for you.
 Some of these, like environmental variables existed before you even started your script.
 These are variables like $PATH and other variables that printout when you type $ prinenv.
 Other variables are initiated when you execute your code.
-These special variables are useful for getting information into your script.
+These special variables are useful for accessing any arguments that you supplied when you executed your script.

-$0 - The name of the Bash script
++ $0 - The name of the Bash script

-$1 - $9 - The first 9 arguments to the Bash script
++ $1 - $9 - The first 9 arguments to the Bash script

-$# - How many arguments were passed to the Bash script
++ $# - How many arguments were passed to the Bash script

-$@ - All the arguments supplied to the Bash script
++ $@ - All the arguments supplied to the Bash script

-$* - All the arguments supplied to the Bash script
++ $* - All the arguments supplied to the Bash script

-$? - The exit status of the most recently run process
++ $? - The exit status of the most recently run process

 For example, if you executed your code like so...
 ```
-    user:erin$ bash testcode.sh file1.txt file2.txt file3.txt
+    $ bash testcode.sh file1.txt file2.txt file3.txt
 ```

 Then,